joelouthan/theologic.us/content/posts/here-is-love/2018-06-25-here-is-love-romans-830c-justified.md

 Justification is often referred to as a legal term because one, it is and two, a trial actually occurred.

-<span lang="en-US">Matthew 27:15–23 **<span lang="en-US">Now at the feast the governor was accustomed to release for the crowd any one prisoner whom they wanted.  <span lang="en-US">And they had then a notorious prisoner called Barabbas.  <span lang="en-US">So when they had gathered, Pilate said to them, “Whom do you want me to release for you: Barabbas, or Jesus who is called Christ?”  <span lang="en-US">For he knew that it was out of envy that they had delivered him up.  <span lang="en-US">Besides, while he was sitting on the judgment seat, his wife sent word to him, “Have nothing to do with that righteous man, for I have suffered much because of him today in a dream.”  <span lang="en-US">Now the chief priests and the elders persuaded the crowd to ask for Barabbas and destroy Jesus.  <span lang="en-US">The governor again said to them, “Which of the two do you want me to release for you?”
-And they said, “Barabbas.”  <span lang="en-US">Pilate said to them, “Then what shall I do with Jesus who is called Christ?”
-They all said, “Let him be crucified!”  <span lang="en-US">And he said, “Why?
+> Matthew 27:15–23 Now at the feast the governor was accustomed to release for the crowd any one prisoner whom they wanted.
+And they had then a notorious prisoner called Barabbas.
+So when they had gathered, Pilate said to them, “Whom do you want me to release for you: Barabbas, or Jesus who is called Christ?”
+For he knew that it was out of envy that they had delivered him up.
+Besides, while he was sitting on the judgment seat, his wife sent word to him, “Have nothing to do with that righteous man, for I have suffered much because of him today in a dream.”
+Now the chief priests and the elders persuaded the crowd to ask for Barabbas and destroy Jesus.
+The governor again said to them, “Which of the two do you want me to release for you?”
+And they said, “Barabbas.”
+Pilate said to them, “Then what shall I do with Jesus who is called Christ?”
+They all said, “Let him be crucified!”
+And he said, “Why?
 What evil has he done?”
-But they shouted all the more, “Let him be crucified!”**
+But they shouted all the more, “Let him be crucified!”

 Barabbas is us and Christ is Christ!
 There is no coincidence nor mistake in the timing of the feast of the governor and the trial of Jesus.